Health and Safety Consultants & Accreditation Experts

 Essentially, it's a structured way of thinking about safety and making informed decisions to protect people in the workplace and property.

-Risk assessments are crucial and are put in place by the Health and Safety Executives (HSE) to ensure everyone in the workplace is competent.
+Risk assessments are crucial and are put in place by the Health and Safety Executive (HSE) to ensure everyone in the workplace is competent and safe at all times.
 This is usually done in steps.
 By following this checklist, you will successfully be able to carry out a risk assessment.

 Firstly, you will need to identify any workplace hazards that have the potential to cause harm to people in different situations.
 Once you have identified the hazard, evaluate the risk associated with it.
 Next, consider factors such as the likelihood of the hazard and risk occurring and the severity of harm it could cause.